Dear Prospective Applicant:

 The internship application process can be exciting, but it can also be quite stressful.
 In dealing with the challenges of application, please remember your strengths, skills and goals along with your growth edges, and think about the way sites may fit (or not) with your specific goals.
 You’re not only marketing yourself, you are also selecting a professional home for a year—so try to make it a good fit for you!

-If after reading our materials I can clarify or provide further information to assist in your decision making process, don’t hesitate to let me know.
+After you read our materials, if I can clarify or provide further information to assist in your decision making process, don’t hesitate to let me know.
 I can be reached via e-mail (klese@SanDiego.edu) or phone (619-260-4655).
 All of us here are excited about our program, and we look forward to receiving your application.

 Karen P. Lese-Fowler, PhD